-For the crystal growth stage, each of the three main groups (a, b, and c) was further divided into six subgroups (1-6).
-This division was based on the composition of the antisolvent placed in the larger growth container, ranging from 100\% ethanol (subgroup 1) to a 50/50 (v/v) mixture of ethanol/DMSO (subgroup 6), with the DMSO content increasing in 10\% increments.
-This protocol resulted in 18 distinct experimental conditions.
-To ensure reproducibility, five equal aliquots from each condition were dispensed into five separate vials, which were then placed together inside the corresponding growth container.
+For the crystal growth stage, each of the three main Groups (a, b, and c) is further divided into six subgroups (1-6).
+This division is based on the composition of the antisolvent placed in the larger growth container, ranging from 100\% ethanol (subgroup 1) to a 50/50 (v/v) mixture of ethanol/DMSO (subgroup 6), with the DMSO content increasing in 10\% increments.
+This protocol results in 18 distinct experimental conditions.
+To ensure reproducibility, five equal aliquots from each condition are dispensed into five separate vials, which are then placed together inside the corresponding growth container.

-The vials for Group (a) and Group (b) were left unchanged to study spontaneous nucleation, as illustrated in Figure~\ref{fig:Scheme_1}(b) and Figure~\ref{fig:Scheme_1}(d), respectively.
-For Group (c), one seed crystal ($\approx$\SI{1}{\milli\meter}$^3$) was added to each of the five vials to promote seeded growth (Figure~\ref{fig:Scheme_1}(e)).
-The growth of CsPbBr$_3$ SCs occurred at room temperature over one week.
-After the growth period, the crystals were carefully extracted from each vial, washed with DMF, and air-dried for 1 hour.
+The vials for Group (a) and Group (b) are left unchanged to study spontaneous nucleation, as illustrated in Figure~\ref{fgr:Fig_1}(b) and Figure~\ref{fgr:Fig_1}(d), respectively.
+For Group (c), one seed crystal ($\approx$\SI{1}{\milli\meter}$^3$) is added to each of the five vials to promote seeded growth (Figure~\ref{fgr:Fig_1}(e)).
+The growth of CsPbBr$_3$ SCs occurs at room temperature over one week.
+After the growth period, the crystals are carefully extracted from each vial, washed with DMF, and air-dried for 1 hour.